vteam-com/textify/README.md

 ## Language Support

-Textify is currently designed to work with the English language only.
+TEXTify is currently designed to work with the English language only.
 While it may handle some text in other languages that use the supported character set, its functionality is optimized and intended for English text processing.

 ## Components